Hacker6163/MinecraftLauncher/README.md

 # Dependence:

-- if you want to have the database to test the project (outdated) the charset is utf8-unicode-ci
+- if you want to have the database to test the project [Download Here](https://bit.ly/41RMVMP "Download Here") the charset is utf8-unicode-ci